 Finally, it’s important to know that many of the best sites for vacation packages are owned by the same parent company, so you’ll often find similar inventory and prices from one to the next.
 Knowing which sites are mostly interchangeable can save you some research time.

 We put them to the test to compare prices, inclusions, and more.
 The following are the best websites to book vacations, listed in no particular order.
 Scroll down for more in-depth analysis of each one.

 - Expedia’s sister sites: Travelocity, Orbitz, and CheapTickets

 - Funjet Vacations

 This well-known site is one of the best travel package sites for a reason.
-Expedia offers a full complement of bundle options (flight/hotel, flight/car, hotel/car, and flight/hotel/car) as well as coverage in just about every corner of the globe.
-It’s reliable when it comes to pricing, too: The site offered the lowest price in two of my five tests, and was cheaper than average in all but one.
+Expedia offers a full complement of bundle options (flight/hotel, flight/car, hotel/car, and flight/hotel/car) as well as trips to just about every corner of the globe.
+It’s reliable when it comes to pricing, too: Expedia offered the lowest price in two of my five tests, and was cheaper than average in all but one test booking.

-Expedia has plenty of useful filters to help you find what you need; you can sort hotels by price, distance from downtown, guest rating, package discount, and property class, and flight options are given a rating “reflecting the duration of the flight, the type of aircraft, and the quality of amenities the flight offers.”
+Expedia has plenty of useful filters to help you find what you need.
+You can sort hotels by price, distance from a city’s downtown, guest rating, package discount, and property class, while flight options can be filtered by general departure and arrival times (for example, morning vs. evening), airline, whether carry-on bags are included, and more.
+You can also sort flight options by duration (longest or shortest), price (highest or lowest), departure time (earliest or latest), and arrival time (earliest or latest).
 There’s also a map view so you can check out the location of each hotel.
-I liked that the site clearly showed extra baggage fees that might apply on a given flight.

 Best Feature: The breadth of choice and consistency of pricing make Expedia perhaps the best site for vacation packages.
 You may not always get the absolute lowest price here, but chances are you’ll pay a fair rate and have plenty of options to choose from.